Conventional Versus FHA Loan And Which Loan Program Is Best

 Mortgage Rates Are Lower For FHA Loans

-- There is a four-year waiting period to qualify for conventional loans after Chapter 13 Bankruptcy dismissal date
+- There is a four-year waiting period to qualify for conventional loans after the Chapter 13 Bankruptcy dismissal date.

-- There is a two-year waiting period after Chapter 13 Bankruptcy discharge date to qualify for conventional loans
+- There is a two-year waiting period after the Chapter 13 Bankruptcy discharged date to qualify for conventional loans.

 Most conventional mortgage lenders do not lend to conventional mortgage loan borrowers after a 7-year waiting period had elapsed after they have had a foreclosure.